Platform tailored co-design of gate-based quantum simulation: Discussion Conclusion

-We have shown how to tailor gate-based quantum simulation algorithms for particular hardware platforms.
-Specifically, we demonstrate how knowledge of hardware noise leading to unitary gate errors can be exploited to implement feedforward control to improve the simulation outcome.
-The ion noise model we derive applies to an array of computations and simulations performed in trapped ions, and feedforward control can be used to mitigate noise in these applications.
 In addition to feedforward control, it may be possible to incorporate feedback control to mitigate the motional noise.
 For example, the motional state of an an ancilla ion can be periodically measured.
-Such a strong measurement would restart the ions' diffusion process, effectively reducing the time $\tau$ over which the system undergoes diffusion.
+Such a strong measurement, or relatedly mid-circuit cooling, would restart the ions' diffusion process, effectively reducing the time $\tau$ over which the system undergoes diffusion.
 Knowledge of the motional state can then be used to generate feedforward corrections until they are recalibrated by the next measurement.

 Other common quantum platforms such as superconducting qubits and Rydberg atoms also suffer from unitary gate errors.
 The physical mechanisms underlying these errors, however, is quite different from that of trapped ions and understanding the structure of the optimal feedforward correction in these systems may provide insight into which quantum algorithms and simulations are best suited to different platforms.\\